Pogona: Impaction

 Impaction occurs often in bearded dragons when they are fed food that is too big for them.
 Bearded dragons will try to eat worms or crickets that are too big for them, but this can be extremely harmful.
 Food should not be bigger than the space between their eyes for a young dragon.
 Older dragons can generally cope with larger insects but not oversized prey.
 If a dragon eats food that is too big for it, pressure will be put on its spinal cord during digestion.
 This pressure can lead to impaction which can lead to death.
 Another cause of impaction in captivity is ingestion of the substrate, commonly sand or other loose substrates.

-Upper Respiratory Infection (URI)
+Upper respiratory infection (URI)

 In bearded dragons, respiratory infection (RI) is caused by a bacterial infection in the lungs.
 Bearded dragons develop a respiratory infection due to a number of reasons such as incorrect lighting and temperature, high humidity, prolonged psychological stress, and poor captive conditions.

 Atadenovirus

-Atadenovirus (ADV), also referred to as adenovirus, is a viral disease that can be deadly.
+Atadenovirus (ADV), also referred to as adenovirus, can be deadly.
 ADV can be spread between reptiles through contact alone.
 Most juvenile ADV-positive bearded dragons do not live past 90 days.
 While ADV-positive adults will live longer, they eventually contract liver diseases.
 Common symptoms of ADV-positive bearded dragons include stunted growth and slow weight gain.
 Because of their compromised immune systems, ADV-positive bearded dragons may be infected with intestinal parasites.